KaleyraVideo/Video-iOS-SDK-Samples-Objc/README.md

 ## What's inside

-- **Advanced-Video-Chat**: This application is an advanced example of the core audio and video functionality provided in the sdk.
+- **Basic-Example**:  This application is a basic example demonstrating the SDK capabilities and the features it provides.

-- **Bandyer-SDK-Basic-Example**:  This application is a basic example demonstrating the SDK capabilities and the features it provides.
+- **More coming soon**

 ## Quick Start